 "Church on Purpose brings many previously unheard voices into the public conversation.
 Bond and Cheifetz have offered the church and church leaders a gift: the powerful insights of younger, emerging leaders about ministry.
 The persistence of hope as a theme for the authors is striking, given the challenge of ministry today.
 The themes of Community, Discipleship, and Justice fit the times and inform the discussion in helpful ways.
 Those who seek to keep abreast of developments in current thought are well-served by this work."
 Cynthia Holder Rich, Pastor and Head of Staff, First Presbyterian Church, Findlay, Ohio

-Adam Bond, MA, PhD, is an ordained minister in the American Baptist Churches USA, and currently works as Assistant Professor of Historical Studies and American Baptist liaison at the Samuel DeWitt Proctor School of Theology at Virginia Union University in Richmond.
+Adam Bond, MA, PhD, is an ordained minister in the American Baptist Churches USA, and pastor of Ebenezer Baptist Church, Richmond, VA.
+He was Assistant Professor of Historical Studies and American Baptist liaison at the Samuel DeWitt Proctor School of Theology at Virginia Union University in Richmond.
 His previous ministry work included serving for six years on the American Baptist Churches of Wisconsin staff, and writing for Judson Bible Journeys for Adults.

 Laura Mariko Cheifetz, MBA, MDiv, is an ordained minister in the Presbyterian Church (USA).
 She serves as the executive director of church and public relations at Presbyterian Publishing Corporation.
 A preacher, speaker and writer in a variety of settings throughout the church, she previously worked with The Fund for Theological Education in Decatur, GA.